typhonjs-node-build-test/esm-d-ts/README.md

 [![Discord](https://img.shields.io/discord/737953117999726592?label=Discord%20-%20TyphonJS&style=plastic)](https://typhonjs.io/discord/)
 [![Twitch](https://img.shields.io/twitch/status/typhonrt?style=social)](https://www.twitch.tv/typhonrt)

-This is a beta test version of the next mainline release (`0.3.0-next.2`).
+This is a beta test version of the next mainline release (`0.3.0-next.10`).
 There are many new features to describe (updated README soon)!

-Provides a modern battle tested near zero configuration tool for ESM / ES Module / Javascript developers to generate bundled Typescript declarations from ESM source code utilizing typed `JSDoc`.
+Provides a modern battle tested near zero configuration tool for ESM / ES Module / Javascript / Typescript developers to generate bundled Typescript declarations from ESM source code utilizing typed `JSDoc`.
 This tooling can be employed to build types for a primary export and one or more sub-path [exports](https://nodejs.org/api/packages.html#exports) creating independent _ESM oriented / module_ based declarations utilizing import / export semantics.
 This tooling can be employed by any project, but is particularly useful for library authors as there are many additional options covering advanced use cases that library authors may encounter.
 Some of these optional advanced features include support for